jaep99/Drone_Sim/README.md

 # Simulation Environment Setup
 Highly recommend to use conda environment to control dependencies

-This project is tested/built on linux operating system; ubuntu 20.04.5 LTS.
+This project is tested/built on linux operating system

 ## Dependencies Installation